fyrox-book/fyrox-book.github.io/src/fyrox/physics/collider.md

 Collider is a geometrical shape that is used for collision detection, contact manifold generation, etc. Colliders are used in pair with rigid bodies, they make rigid body participate in collisions.

+**Important:** Colliders only works in pair with rigid bodies!
+Colliders won't be used by the engine, unless they're direct children of a rigid body.
+Read [this chapter](./rigid_body.md#colliders) for more info.

 ## Shapes

 Collider can have almost any shape, the engine offers the following shapes for 3D: